MicrosoftDocs/OfficeDocs-SharePoint/SharePoint/SharePointServer/hybrid/configure-hybrid-onedrive-for-business.md

 If the user is redirected to Office 365 for OneDrive for Business, everything is working as expected.

 If users want to browse to their OneDrive for Business directory directly, they can go to https:// _\<yourtenant name\>_.onedrive.com in the browser.
 For example, https://contoso.onedrive.com will take users of Contoso tenancy to their OneDrive for Business document library.
 This is a simple way to bookmark the link for users of OneDrive for Business.
-Note that rich clients might not recognize this short URL.
+Rich clients might not recognize this short URL.

 ## (Optional) Create a search vertical
 <a name="Verify"> </a>